datanav/docs/DTLReferenceGuide.rst

    * - ``filter``
      - | *Arguments:*
-       |   FILTER(boolean-expression(1}
+       |   FUNCTION(function-expression(1}
        |   VALUES(value-expression{1})
        |
-       | Filters out the the values in VALUES for which the FILTER expression
+       | Filters out the the values in VALUES for which the FUNCTION expression
          does *not* evaluate to *true*.
      - | ``["filter", ["gt", "_.age", 42],``
        |     ``["list", {"age": 30}, {"age": 50}, {"age": 40}]]``